Symplicity/antidote/deployment/Readme.md

 #### Testing
 If you want check something you can shell into the image by doing `make shell` this will drop you into the shell of the latest build of the image.

+### AWS infra
+You will see in this folder theres a `Dockerrun.aws.json` file.
+This is needed for running this environment in a AWS Elastic Beanstalk environment.
+We will document the complete process on getting Antidote by Symplicity running in AWS in another document.

+### Kubernetes
+Coming soon.

+### Docker Machine/Swarm/Compose
+In the root of the repo just do docker compose up -d and it will spool up and link up, a dev server, mysql and job server for you.